One person. 18 years of receipts.

 We were all promised jetpacks.

+AI is real technology.
+But the gap between what's possible and what's actually running inside most organizations is growing, not shrinking.
 Jetpacks They Said exists because commercial teams don't need more AI hype.
-They need someone who builds the systems that turn AI's potential into actual, running infrastructure.
+They need someone who builds the systems.

 Ready to talk?